openlayers/closure-util/readme.md

 ## Currently

 See the [tests](test/spec) for details about what works.
-Currently, the package exports a `Manager` for working with scripts and resolving dependencies.
+Currently, the package exports a `Manager` for resolving script dependencies and a `Server` for providing a development server.

 Create a manager for dealing with script dependencies.